jeronimoUG/rotten/README.md

 rotten
 ======

-JS &amp; Canvas framework for simulation an visualization of physical data.
+JS &amp; Canvas framework for exploration an visualization of 3D data; aiming to provide a solid framework for simulating physical interactions and renderization.